gsinclair/whitestone/doc/attest.markdown

                              Mt "banana", /(an)+/
                              Mt /(an)+/,  "banana"

+      Ko     KindOf     Asserts an object is kind_of? a certain class/module Ko OBJECT,  CLASS
+                             Ko "foo",   String
+                             Ko (1..10), Enumerable

       E      Exception   Asserts an exception is raised E { code... }
                              E(Class1, Class2, ...) { code...}